Priyanshu-CODERX/Widgets-Link-Stream/README.md

 ---

-**Widgets Link** - Bringing your desktop to life with beautiful, interactive widgets.
+**Widgets Link** - Bridge your MacBook to the mixed reality world of Widgets on Meta Quest.

-*Built with ❤️ for macOS users*
+*Built specifically for Apple Silicon MacBooks to deliver the best mixed reality experience*